 The high number of people who are digitally connected is concentrated in urban areas.
-In contrast, nearly 60 percent of the adult populations in rural areas have little to no digital skills, particularly people above 60 years (Calp Network 2022, 5) According to the interviewees, individual relations are especially important for those having issues with using digital tools, as the relations are built on trust.
+In contrast, nearly 60 percent of the adult populations in rural areas have little to no digital skills, particularly people above 60 years (Calp Network 2022, 5).
+According to the interviewees, individual relations are especially important for those having issues with using digital tools, as the relations are built on trust.
 To overcome communication challenges, opinion leaders and familiar influencers are involved.
 One of the interviewees mentioned that working with online influencers implies multiple efforts as they need to be duplicated offline to respond to the massive amount of information online.
 The communication channels and tools chosen thus highly depend on the topic and purpose for engaging people.
 One of the interviewees reiterated that communication is based on what motivates people.
 In order to meet people where they are, one needs to understand the audience and their trusted sources.

-The digital environment prompted many humanitarian organisations to build on the existing financial and digital infrastructure and develop standalone online, self-registration platforms.
+The digital environment prompted many humanitarian organisations to build on the existing financial and digital infrastructure Organisations struggled to respond to the enormous number of people raising communication and accountability concerns and develop standalone online, self-registration platforms.
 This has led to different platforms operating in parallel.
 Organisations struggled to respond to the enormous needs and number of people who had registered on those platforms, raising communication and accountability concerns (Calp Network 2022).
 The integration with the national social protection platform diia only happened recently.
-There are different reports, including the Ukraine Flash Appeal, which reflect this concern and the need for more coordination towards strengthening accountability to affected populations and communication by humanitarian organisations in Ukraine (Calp Network 2022; Communicating with Disaster Affected Communities Network 2022a; 2022b; Office for the Coordination of Humanitarian Affairs 2022).
+There are different reports, including the Ukraine Flash Appeal, which reflect this concern and the need for more coordination towards strengthening accountability to affected populations and communication by humanitarian organisations in Ukraine (Calp Network 2022; CDAC Network 2022a; 2022b; OCHA 2022).

 Interviewees noted that this trend was also reflected in the numerous gadgets that humanitarian organisations have developed and labelled as digital innovation.
 While these gadgets are used for various purposes, they lack basic accountability requirements and are not integrated into a cohesive system.
 In addition to the overwhelming number of calls, a lot of unaddressed feedback on social media was observed.
 Interviewees again confirmed that social media is primarily used for one-way information sharing without having the capacity to actively communicate with affected people or monitor rumours, misinformation, or disinformation.

-To overcome feedback fatigue, an inter-agency feedback system is principally agreed upon but not implemented, mainly for reputational and funding reasons, and conflicts with diverging processes at organisational level (Communicating with Disaster Affected Communities Network 2022b).
+To overcome feedback fatigue, an inter-agency feedback system is principally agreed upon but not implemented, mainly for reputational and funding reasons, and conflicts with diverging processes at organisational level (CDAC Network 2022b).
 At the same time, there are many new actors involved in the digital humanitarian and information ecosystem, following different objectives and logic.
 According to various interviewees, humanitarian organisations seem to struggle to communicate with non-traditional stakeholders, such as the private sector, and find the right common language and digital tools, such as feedback mechanisms, which can be easily customised to humanitarian purposes.

-Interviewees also highlighted the challenges resulting from increasingly sophisticated cybersecurity attacks and MDH, which Non-governmental Organisations in particular seem to struggle with due to a lack of resources and capacity.
+NGOs seem to struggle with increasingly sophisticated cybersecurity attacks and MDH ty attacks and MDH, which NGOs in particular seem to struggle with due to a lack of resources and capacity.
 Additionally, mutual learning is hindered by a lack of open references to sensitive cases.
 According to the Cyber Peace Institute (2022), which conducts quarterly reports on cyber incidents against entities in Ukraine, cybersecurity threats continue to increase, with particular targeting Ukraine's public administration.
 Between January and September 2022, 178 incidents were documented, representing an increase of 248% compared to the previous quarter (i.e. Q3 2022) (Cyber Peace Institute 2022).